ricooo9/Caesar_decryption_by_brute_force/README.md

-# Caesar encryption
+# Caesar decryption by brute force

 Here are attached 2 files: one allows to encrypt a message entered by the user using the offset also selected by the user using the Caesar encryption.
 The second one decrypts a message encrypted with the offset/caesar cipher without having to specify a decryption key.
-To do this, it will use a word list (here French but replace it with the word list of your choice).
+To do this, it will use a word list (here French but replace it with the word list of your choice).It will do a brute force attack by testing the 26 possible moves and will reveal the most likely solution based on the word list.
+If it doesn't find anything logical it will display the 26 possibilities.

 Example of use :